-Project stage Minimum evidence requirements % Mark allocation Project stage Stage 1 - Planning (continued) Minimum evidence requirements Devise an action plan for completing the developing stage of the investigation.
-The plan must include: 6 Details of the individual actions/activities required to achieve the objectives of the project set against timescales and/or dates for the developing stage of the investigation.
-7 Identification of the resources required to carry out the investigation.
-Produce a reflective log of the activities carried out by the learner.
-The log must include: 8 Reflection on the actions/activities undertaken, resources used and timescales and/or dates during the planning stage of the investigation.
-The planning stage (excluding the reflective log and action plan) should consist of 1,000 to 1,500 words, or equivalent if presented verbally.
+Project stage Minimum evidence requirements % Mark allocation Project stage Stage 1 - Planning (continued) age 1 - Devise an action plan for completing the developing stage of the investigation. equivalent if presented verbally.
 Evidence of all of the above should be presented.
 It may be supplemented by evidence provided orally by the learner in a discussion with their tutor.
-If oral evidence is provided by the learner, a record of the main points of the discussion should be recorded.The learner should retain evidence of their progress, experiences and personal development during the planning and developing stages of the investigation.
+If oral evidence is provided by the learner, a record of the main points of the discussion should be recorded.
+The learner should retain evidence of their progress, experiences and personal development during the planning and developing stages of the investigation.
 This will assist and support the learner during the evaluation stage of the project.
 The brief is worth 16% of the marks for the investigation, the plan is worth 6% of the marks and the reflective log is worth 2%.
 The learner must achieve all of the minimum evidence specified above in order to pass the planning stage.

 Project stage Minimum evidence requirements % Mark allocation Stage 2 - Developing Prepare a report of the investigation of a business issue and its implications for an organisation or organisations.
-It must include: 54% (40%+10%+4%) Developing It must include: A Title page.
+It must include: 54% (40%+10%+4%) A Title page.
 Abstract or executive summary.
 Acknowledgements.
 Contents.
 Introduction - A brief introduction to the reader of what the report is about, that could include: The project objectives.
 The way the report is structured.
 The project boundaries/parameters.
 6 Background - This section should provide information that will enable the reader to fully understand the report, and could include: A statement of what the issue is and what was known about it at the outset of the investigation.
 A justification of why was there a need for this research consistent with objectives of the investigation.
 An introduction of the chosen organisation(s) and how the issue affects the organisation(s).
 An explanation of how the issue links with a topic or topics/concepts/models studied in the specified contributing units.
 Any further relevant information/discussion that will help the reader better understand the issue.
-7 Methodology - This section should include: (40%+10%+4%) An explanation and justification of the primary and secondary methods/sources used.
+7 Methodology - This section should include: The research questions, aims and/or objectives (if not previously included).
+An explanation and justification of the primary and secondary methods/sources used.
 The primary and secondary information and data collected.